 A glass case full of exquisite looking deserts greets you as you enter Coffee Point.
 You can order a full cake, but the ones in the case are individuals.
 Just right to share over a Latte.
 Choices include Carrot cake, a banana pie topped with whipped cream, individual sweet corn breads, black velvet cake and many others.

-Along with the expected coffee drinks pulled from the espresso machine like Cappuccinos, Lattes, and Machiatos.
-Coffee Point prides itself on presenting more singular types of coffee like slow brew cold coffee, pour over filtered coffee, as well as Chai and matcha teas.
+Along with the expected coffee drinks pulled from the espresso machine like Cappuccinos, Lattes, and Macchiatos.
+Coffee Point prides itself on presenting more singular types of coffee like slow brew cold coffee, pour-over filtered coffee, as well as Chai and matcha teas.

 Upstairs is Labelle Restaurant.
 This popular little spot serves up breakfast items until 1pm.
 One especially good menu item is the Torta Espaniola.
 This open faced omelette has thin sliced potatoes in the eggs, and is toped with a a creamy chili rajas, or strips of poblano chilis with corn.

 The Monte Cristo is a unique breakfast sandwich.
 Inside, ham and scrambled eggs are combined with cheese, and some strawberry preserves.
 Then, they dip the sandwich in batter and cook it on the grill, like French Toast.